EvryRNA/rnadvisor/README.md

 - [LociPARSE](https://github.com/Bhattacharya-Lab/lociPARSE): official python implementation of LociPARSE.
 - [RNA3DCNN](https://github.com/lijunRNA/RNA3DCNN): official python implementation of RNA3DCNN.
 I have reduced to a docker image that only works with GPU.
 - [3dRNAScore](http://biophy.hust.edu.cn/new/resources/3dRNAscore): C++ official implementation of the 3dRNAScore.
+- [RNA-BRiQ](https://github.com/Jian-Zhan/RNA-BRiQ): official C++ implementation of RNA-BRiQ.
+I got code from Thomasz Zok to extract the necessary files to run the scoring function.
+Please note that the building will not work as is requires to download a data file from the website.
+We advise to use the published docker image.

 Note that all these repositories are implementing a lot of different functions.
 For the sake of this project, I just took what seemed to be the most relevant for the scoring of 3D structures.